notaprocoder69/iot_hackathon/README.md

 # iot_hackathon
 we are fcked :)
-nope we are not. we started off with something :)
+nope we are not. we started off with something :) hehe